The difference between cacao and cocoa is not always straightforward to many folks.

 Cocoa powder, cocoa butter, and dark chocolate are good sources of Vitamin D2 and iron.
 They also contain calcium, magnesium, iron, folate, and other minerals.
 Their quantities vary from product to product.

-There’s no universally agreed use of the words cacao and cocoa.
+There’s no universally agreed difference between cacao and cocoa.
 For many, cacao refers to the cacao tree, its pods, and raw beans, while cocoa refers to the products after roasting.
 Yet, to others, cocoa and cacao can refer to both the tree and all its products.
+Different products have different nutrient composition.
+Pay attention to the number of calories, carbs, sugar, and fat content listed on the product labels.

 References